Connecting Klipperr

 cd ~/FLY_Katapult && git pull

-Only one of the firmwares needs to be flashed
+Only one of the firmware files needs to be flashed

 - Below are the firmware flashing commands